iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators Theory/Averaged Mapping.md

 **Remarks**

 The assumption of the existence of a fixed point set is quite usual.
-However this proofs hinges on the fact that we are in finite dimensions.
+However, this proofs hinges on the fact that we are in finite dimensions.
 In the case where the averaged operator is the gradient descent operator, a function such as $\exp(x)$ will have a gradient operator: $x - \exp(x)$ that never has a fixed point to it.
 That is the case when things doesn't converge.